Love All the People

 Love All The People: Letters, Lyrics, Routines is a posthumously released collection of routines, letters and lyrics by American comedian Bill Hicks.

-It was published in February 2004 in the UK (ISBN 1-84119-878-1), and November 2004 in the US (ISBN 1-932360-65-4).
-In May 2005 a second expanded edition was published.
+Synopsis

 The book is a chronological selection of his works from throughout his career, presenting the gradual evolution of his attitudes and style, with a foreword from John Lahr.
 The book is split into four sections.
 The first section covers the years 1980–1991, the second section covers 1992, the third covers early to mid-1993, and the fourth covers late 1993–1994.

+Publication

+It was published in February 2004 in the UK (ISBN 1-84119-878-1), and November 2004 in the US (ISBN 1-932360-65-4).
+In May 2005 a second expanded edition was published.

+Reception

+Critical reception for Love All The People was positive.
+The Guardian reviewed both the original and expanded versions of the collection, both praising it for its humor and lyrics.